anynines/a9s-kubernetes-training/website/docs/kubernetes/50-deployments/10-deployments.md

     kubectl describe deployment app-gamma

 You should see that the fields `OldReplicaSets` and `NewReplicaSet` both have a value, e.g. `app-gamma-7464575685` and `app-gamma-75457966b7`.
 After the deployment has been completed successfully this will be different: `OldReplicaSets:  <none>`.
 This also tells **how the rollout works: by replacing underlying ReplicaSets**.
 At this point it becomes clear what the added value of a Deployment is.
-Deployments stay, ReplicaSets come and go. **The Deployment provides an Kubernetes entity that allows you to manage the lifecycle of an application across application versions each represented by a dedicated ReplicaSet**.
+Deployments stay, ReplicaSets come and go. **The Deployment provides a Kubernetes entity that allows you to manage the lifecycle of an application across application versions each represented by a dedicated ReplicaSet**.

 The status of a rollout can be retrieved by executing: